leroy238/ITCS-8150-Tic-Tac-Toe/MERGE_INFO.md

 The game is tied if all moves have been made and no player has won, i.e. board has no empty spaces left and game is still in progress.
 No player can make a move in a position that is not empty, this results in an error.

+## Bianca

+Implemented function for user input, along with the AI's response (in my case a random int function).
+The users move is based on the number of the desired spot on the board according to 1-16 (n-1). if the user or AI have placed their mark on a spot then the program will return an error "player has already placed mark here."
+I have logic for wins horizontally, vertically and diagonally.

 # Game Information (Board)

 ## Justin